-Michael Gambon, veteran actor who played Dumbledore In 'Harry Potter' films, dies at age 82 - WCCB Charlotte's CW
+Michael Gambon, Veteran Actor Who Played Dumbledore In 'Harry Potter' Films, Dies At Age 82 - WCCB Charlotte's CW

 “We are devastated to announce the loss of Sir Michael Gambon.
 Beloved husband and father, Michael died peacefully in hospital with his wife Anne and son Fergus at his bedside,” his family said in a statement.

-While the Potter role raised Gambon’s international profile and found him a huge audience, he had long been recognized as one of Britain’s leading actors.
-His work spanned TV, theater and radio, and he starred in dozens of films from “Gosford Park” and “The King’s Speech” to the animated family movie “Paddington.”
+While the Potter role raised Gambon’s international profile and found him a huge audience, he had long been celebrated as one of Britain’s leading actors.
+His work spanned TV, theater, film and radio, and over the decades he starred in dozens of movies from “Gosford Park” and “The King’s Speech” to the animated family film “Paddington.”
 He recently appeared in the Judy Garland biopic “Judy,” released in 2019.

 Gambon was knighted for his contribution to the entertainment industry in 1998.